Dancing with the Devil... the Art of Starting Over: Singles

+The album was supported by four singles.
+The lead single from the album, "Anyone", was released on January 26, 2020.
+The second single, "What Other People Say" with Sam Fischer, was released on February 4, 2021, and the third single, "Dancing with the Devil" was released on March 26, 2021.
+"Met Him Last Night" featuring Ariana Grande was serviced to US contemporary hit radio in the United States on April 13, 2021, as the album's fourth and last single.

 Artwork and versions

 Multiple versions of the album were issued with different album covers including three variations for DTC versions of the album via Lovato's website, as well as a UK exclusive cover and another version for Target in the United States.
 The UK versions all feature an additional bonus track, while the Target version adds two bonus tracks in addition to the different album cover.
 Dancing with the Devil... the Art of Starting Over was also made available in a bundle featuring the three exclusive album covers along with either the UK-specific cover or the general standard edition cover.
 Multiple DTC cassette variations were made available for preorder via Lovato's website.
 All three alternate covers have their own cassette variations exclusive to the UK, while the American cassette release uses the standard edition cover art.
 The album artwork was shot by American photographer Dana Trippe.

 Composition

 Music and lyrics

 Primarily a pop record, Dancing with the Devil... the Art of Starting Over also includes pop rock, country pop, folk-pop and R&B elements.
 At the premiere event for the documentary, Lovato described the album as her "most cohesive project" ever made.
 Lovato described the songs as a mashup of genres, including R&B, country, and pop.
 Vulture references rock songs on the album, describing "Lonely People" and "Melon Cake" as "anthemic '80s pop-rock", while "The Art of Starting Over" and "The Kind of Lover I Am" are described as "yacht rock".
 "My Girlfriends Are My Boyfriend" and "Met Him Last Night" are described as having a contemporary R&B flair.
 Lastly, some songs on the album, such as "15 Minutes", "The Way You Don't Look At Me", and "What Other People Say" are described as "pop-country" and "folk-pop" with guitar-driven instrumentals and earnest oversharing.
 The first three tracks of Dancing with the Devil... the Art of Starting Over are listed as "Prelude", and consist of "power ballads chronicling Lovato's darkest days" before moving into her recovery.